nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 We also are not demanding an optimality or security proof for every defense.

 Instead, we cite the above as benchmarks.
-We believe the space, especially the open world case, to be more akin to an optimization problem, where a WTF-PAD-like defense must be tuned through an optimizer to produce results comparable to provably optimal but practically unrealizable defenses, through rigorous adversarial evaluation.
+We believe the space, especially the open-world case, to be more akin to an optimization problem, where a WTF-PAD-like defense must be tuned through an optimizer to produce results comparable to provably optimal but practically unrealizable defenses, through rigorous adversarial evaluation.